 Career and Salary Prospect with an MSN Degree

 - What can I do with an MSN degree?

 An MSN degree opens doors to many exciting and fulfilling careers in healthcare.
 Students typically choose one of the following paths:

 - Nurse Administrator

 - Nurse Educator

 - Nurse Manager

 The graph below illustrates just one of the many education and career tracks for nursing students.
 If you’re interested in clinical research and possibly pursuing a doctorate degree, this career ladder shows just how far a student can go with an advanced nursing degree.

 These questions are just the starting point for graduate school information.
 Future MSN students have a lot to consider before sending in their applications and committing to a program.
-Whether you’ve just begun your research or already have an established plan in place, check out our list of accredited schools to find the best courses, programs, and schools to match your needs.
+Whether you’ve just begun your research or already have an established plan in place, check out our list of accredited nursing schools on the Home Page to find the best courses, programs, and schools to match your needs.